square/connect-api-examples/README.md

 * Update booking
 * Cancel booking
 * Search availabilities
-* List staff booking profiles
+* List team member booking profiles
+* Retrieve team member booking profile

 In addition to the Bookings API, the application uses the following Square APIs for an integrated experience:

 * The [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to create and retrieve appointment service type catalog objects
 * The [Customers API](https://developer.squareup.com/reference/square/customers-api) to create and retrieve customer profiles in the seller's Customer Directory
-* The [Locations API](https://developer.squareup.com/reference/square/locations-api) to find the seller’s currency to be used throughout the application.
+* The [Locations API](https://developer.squareup.com/reference/square/locations-api) to get information about the seller's business location to be used throughout the application
 * The [Teams API](https://developer.squareup.com/reference/square/team-api) to retrieve team member details

 # Setup